Defense industry of Japan: Postwar history

 By the late 1970s, indigenous suppliers had developed and produced aircraft, tanks, artillery, and major surface and underwater naval combatants for the JSDF.
 Highly sophisticated weaponry, such as the F-15J, P-3C Orion, and 8-inch howitzers were produced under license.
 Few of these were directly purchased from foreign defense contractors except for very complex and costly items: such as the E-2C Hawkeye.

 In 1976, the Three Arms Exports Ban turned into a complete total ban of Japanese arms export, with the exception of joint-development with the United States.

 In the late 1980s, the defense industry, limited by the lack of research and development, inadequate testing equipment, restricted exports, and no economies of scale, accounted for only 0.5% of Japan's total industrial output.
 The Defense Production Committee of the Federation of Economic Organizations (Keizai Dantai Rengokai--Keidanren) was instrumental in defense production; negotiating with the Defense Agency and coordinating activities among defense firms, disseminated defense information and informally limiting competition by promoting agreements between companies.
 Nearly 60% of Japanese defense contracts were awarded to five large corporations: Mitsubishi Heavy Industries, Toshiba Corporation, Mitsubishi Electric Corporation, Kawasaki Heavy Industries, and Ishikawajima-Harima Heavy Industries Corporation.
 The mid to late 1980s saw an increase in indigenous production and joint development with the U.S. as larger portions of the defense budget were allotted to procurement.
 There have been calls for the relaxation of the arms-export ban.
 In 1988, a secret memorandum circulated among defense contractors estimated that lifting the export ban would result in Japan capturing 45% of the world's tank and self-propelled artillery market, 40% of military electronic sales, and 60% of naval ship construction.
 The arms-export ban was never lifted and by the post-Cold War era Japan's defense industry began to stagnate due to a combination of decreasing military budget, arms-export ban and increasing research and development cost while maintaining a static R&D budget.

 The defense industry began to revitalize when Prime Minister Shinzō Abe took office a second time in 2012.
 Abe's defense policy called for an increase in military capabilities for Japan to better defend itself and its American ally in the face of growing Chinese influence and military buildup.
 To this end, the military budget began to increase from 2013 and onward, while reforms were implemented to coincide with Abe's defense policy.
 Two of the most important reforms for the defense industry included the lifting of the self imposed arms-export ban in 2014 and the establishment of the Acquisition, Technology & Logistics Agency (ATLA) in 2015.
+On 10 December 2025, Japan's Cabinet approved a record defense budget of approximately $58 billion (¥9.04 trillion) for fiscal year 2026, marking the fourteenth consecutive year of record defense spending and reflecting Japan's trajectory toward allocating 2% of GDP to defense by 2027.